energywebfoundation/origin-247-sdk/packages/origin-247-transfer/README.md

 });
 ```

-5. Add `EnergyTransferRequestEntity` to `TypeORM.forRoot` entities.
-6. Add `typeorm:run:transfer` to package.json, and run it which runs module migrations:
+5. Add `typeorm:run:transfer` to package.json, and run it which runs module migrations:

 ```
 "typeorm:run:transfer": "node_modules/typeorm/cli.js migration:run --config node_modules/@energyweb/origin-247-transfer/dist/js/ormconfig.js",
 ```

-7. Call `GenerationReadingStoredEvent` created in step 1. that triggers whole transfer process.
+6. Call `GenerationReadingStoredEvent` created in step 1. that triggers whole transfer process.
 You may also want to consult test `setup` files in this repository, that although complex, may give a hint in case of any problems.

-## Notes
+## Additional resources

+### Testing applications with TransferModule

+`TransferModuleForUnitTest` is exported, that uses `CertificateForUnitTestsModule` (`247-sdk`) and in-memory repositories to simplify testing,
+so no configuration for `CertificateModule` is necessary (like blockchain or redis configuration), and no database setup.

 ### Caching